-- A ballistic missile/projectile is one which follows “ballistic trajectory”.
+- A ballistic missile/projectile is one which follows a “ballistic trajectory”.

-- The ballistic trajectory is the path followed by the projectile (missile) after thrust forces (propulsion) stop and the projectile are only acted upon by gravity and friction (drag forces).
+- The ballistic trajectory is the path followed by the projectile (missile) after thrust forces (propulsion) stop and the projectile is only acted upon by gravity and friction (drag forces).

-- A ballistic missile thus is one which is guided in the initial phase, i.e. lift off, while the rest of the trajectory is dependent on gravity and require minimal guidance.
+- A ballistic missile thus is one which is guided in the initial phase, i.e. lift off, while the rest of the trajectory is dependent on gravity and requires minimal guidance.

 What are the advantages of Ballistic Missile?

-- The have very long range, as they travel above the atmosphere, experience less drag and use gravity and earth’s rotation.
+- They have very long range, as they travel above the atmosphere, experience less drag and use gravity and earth’s rotation.

 - Multiple independent targetable re-entry vehicles (MIRV) capability can be achieved in ballistic missiles.

-- You may not that the purpose is defense (by intercepting a ballistic missile) and not attack/offense.
+- You may not that the purpose is defence (by intercepting a ballistic missile) and not attack/offense.

 - A ballistic missile can be intercepted in three phases: